-Figures 1 and 2 show that the P8 and P19 components of our trigger were not met during the reporting period.
 The trigger components are designed to account for moderate climate variability to help monitor variations in groundwater levels, but can be strongly influenced by extreme weather events.
 This can include hot, dry days or significant rainfall events.

-An example of this was during February 2019, when Barwon Water was not extracting water, the P8 component of the trigger was met.
-This followed the warmest January (2019) on record for Victoria, coupled with below average rainfalls across the state, with some areas like Aireys Inlet recording its lowest January rainfall on record.
+An example of this was during February 2019, when Barwon Water was not extracting water, the P8 component of the trigger was exceeded.
+This followed the warmest January (2019) on record for Victoria, coupled with below average rainfall across the state, with some areas like Aireys Inlet recording its lowest January rainfall on record.

-In contrast to this, significant rainfall can lead to components of the trigger being exceeded - with or without pumping.
-Trigger components can be met as a result of extreme wet (or dry) periods.
+In contrast to this, significant rainfall can also lead to components of the trigger being exceeded - with or without pumping.
 This provides confidence that the trigger components are identifying changes in groundwater levels to provide an early alert to investigate.

-Figure 1 shows the groundwater level in the perched water table continues to demonstrate a strong correlation with rainfall and seasonal change.
+Figure 1 shows that groundwater levels in the perched water table continue to demonstrate a strong correlation with rainfall and seasonal changes.